-The fire goby has a swim bladder, which allows it to hover in one location for extended periods with its head pointed upwards.
+The firefish goby has a swim bladder, which allows it to hover in one location for extended periods with its head pointed upwards.

 Potential tankmates may include two gobies of the same species, clownfish, or shrimp gobies.
-Slow moving, timid tankmates are recommended.
-Gobies are easily eaten by triggers, lionfish, and large angels.
+Slow-moving, timid tankmates are recommended.
+Gobies are easily eaten by triggers, lionfish, and large angelfish.

-When the firefish goby is first introduced into a tank it may hide for days on end, making the owner think it has totally disappeared from the tank or is lying dead somewhere in the live rock.
-But, once it feels comfortable with its new surroundings, it will come out to chase down small scraps of food with the rest of the fish in the tank.
+When the firefish goby is first introduced into an aquarium it may hide for days, making the owner think it has totally disappeared or is dead somewhere in the live rock.
+But, once it feels comfortable with its new surroundings, it will come out to chase down small scraps of food with the rest of the fish in the aquarium.
 Not an aggressive feeder, care should be taken to make sure that it is getting enough food.
 These fish are resistant to disease and usually can adapt well to aquarium life.

-Firefish are omnivores.
+Firefish gobies are omnivores.
 Along with algae and zooplankton growing in the tank, a firefish goby's diet should include meaty foods, including mysis shrimp, brine shrimp, finely chopped fresh or frozen seafood, and vitamin-enriched prepared foods.
-Because they have relatively small guts, feed this kind of dartfish twice daily to ensure good nutrition.
+Because they have relatively small guts, feed this dartfish 2-3 times daily to ensure good nutrition.

-This species does not seem to have any unique identifying characteristics between the sexes, although females tend to be smaller and thinner.
+This species does not seem to have any unique identifying characteristics between the genders, although females tend to be smaller and thinner.

 This is a monogamous species.
 This fish should be kept solo unless the tank is very large, or in mated pairs.
 Very little is known about the mating habits of this species, although, most assume its habits are similar to other goby species and they lay eggs on a substrate.